mutux/TwEater/README.md

     since="2017-06-18"
     until="2017-06-19"
     max_tweets=100
-    max_comments=50
+    max_comments=10
-    bufferlength=500
+    bufferlength=100
 ```

 #### Note:
 **`user` and `query`, at least one of them must be specified.**
-  - `user`: specifies which user you want collect
+  - `user`: specifies which user you want collect, -default ""-
-  - `query`: either a keyword or a hashtag you care about
+  - `query`: either a keyword or a hashtag you care about, -default ""-
-  - `since`: the start time of the tweets you want, default ""
+  - `since`: the start time of the tweets you want, -default ""-
-  - `until`: the end time of the tweets you want, default ""
+  - `until`: the end time of the tweets you want, -default ""-
-  - `max_tweets`: how many tweets you want collect for this query and/or user, default 100.
+  - `max_tweets`: how many tweets you want collect for this query and/or user, -default 1-
-  - `max_comment`: how many replies you want for each tweet if there is any, default 10.
+  - `max_comment`: how many replies you want for each tweet if there is any, -default 1-
-  - `bufferlength`: process and clear the data in a reasonable sized batch before you run out of memory, default 100.
+  - `bufferlength`: process and clear the data in a reasonably sized batch before you run out of memory, -default 100-.

 ## Finally
 Kindly keep in mind: 'Please, don't abuse it, for the benefit of learners or researchers!'